Bunkai9448/GodotVitaSystemTest/README.md

 ## How to use:
 The idea in mind is to use each section as a means to test and tinker with different godot resources, but you can update any existing one to a more complicated versions.

-The main folder os_test is the full project with assets, with every subfolder being a new different screen to test The liveArea folder is only required for PS Vita projects, to those who want to see a nice bubble and background.
+The main folder os_test is the full project with assets, with every subfolder being a new different screen to test.\
+The liveArea folder is only required for PS Vita projects, to those who want to see a nice bubble and background.

 ## Disclaimer